 At Holcim, we are working to increase the share of green energy across all aspects of our business.
-This is part of our goal to reduce our scopes 1, 2 and 3 emissions.
+This is part of our goal to reduce our scope 1, 2 and 3 emissions.

-We source 28% of our thermal energy from biomass, alternative fuels and materials at the end of their life.
 Our plant in Retznei, Austria is leading the way in alternative fuels.
-Using a technique called co-processing, we recover energy and recycle minerals from waste treatment during the manufacturing of cement.
+Using a technique called co-processing, we recover energy and recycle minerals from waste treatment during cement manufacturing.
 This means no traditional fuels are used to heat the kiln, leading to negative fuel costs and an increased thermal substitution rate.

 Calcined clay is a low-emission material we use to decarbonize cement.
 When produced with our proprietary technology, proximA Tech, calcined clay cement has a 50% lower CO2 footprint compared to standard cement.

 In 2023, we launched Europe’s first calcined clay cement operation, financially supported by the French government as part of its investments in large-scale decarbonization initiatives.
 We are expanding this innovation globally.
 ECOPlanet products using calcined clay cement are currently available in Italy and France, and industrial trials are underway across all regions.

 WE ARE LEADING THE TRANSITION TO GREENER MOBILITY BY ADOPTING THE MOST SUSTAINABLE AND EFFICIENT TRANSPORT OPTIONS, FROM BIOFUELS AND ELECTRIC VEHICLES TO RAILWAYS AND BARGES.